masukomi/mobtvse/README.md

     cd obtvse
     bundle install

 Edit `config/config.yml` to set up your site information.
-To set up your admin username and password you will need to set your environment variables (see below).
+To set up your admin username and password you will need to set your environment variables (see below) or store them in the config.yml.

 Edit `config/mongoid.yml` to point to your mongodb installation.